 - Setting a property type in Linkurious Enterprise will not change the type of the corresponding values in the graph database (see section about the property types).

-- Switching a node-category, edge-type or property on/off in Linkurious Enterprise will not remove or change the data stored in the graph database.
+- Switching search/visibility options for a node-category, edge-type or property in Linkurious Enterprise will not remove or change the data stored in the graph database.

 - Switching to strict mode in Linkurious Enterprise will not remove or change the data stored in the graph database.